RMWinslow/lists/tabletest.md

   th, td {vertical-align: top; border: 0px solid; padding: 0.4em}

   td:nth-child(4n) {
-    border-right: 4px solid black;
+    border-right: 1px solid black;
   }
 </style>

 Some of the styling isn't being overtwritten.
-Hrm.
+No probs.
+The reset style above worked.
+Now to try plugging it into the jtd version of the site.

 I can pretty easily type up songs in mathjax, but making it readable in markdown would be even better.
 Just need a good way of dealing with vertically stacked characters, I guess.